-In a focus group study done by Butterworth, that we talked about above, had nine-year-old children with dyscalculia told the researchers when asked about what goes on while trying to understand the concepts of numbers:
+In a focus group study done by Butterworth, which we talked about above, nine-year-old children with dyscalculia told the researchers when asked about what goes on while trying to understand the concepts of numbers:

 Child 1: “Sometimes she says stuff fast, and then I just forget it.”